aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getAutoFormatType() {#getAutoFormatType--}

+<b>@deprecated.</b> Please use the 'autoFormatType' property instead.
 Gets and sets the auto format type of PivotTable.

 ```javascript
 getAutoFormatType() : PivotTableAutoFormatType;